Visiting the Luberon Lavender Fields of Provence, France

 GPS: 43.92336, 5.46449

 The underrated village of Rustrel is surrounded by expansive, and serene lavender fields.
 Some of the best examples can be found just as you’re leaving the village and driving back towards Apt.
-I stopped in this specific spot as the building caught my eye.
+I stopped in this specific spot as the stone buildings caught my eye.
 But as you can see below, there are fields as far as the eye can see.

 Where I’ve dropped the pin, you can pull off into a small side street and park to the side.
 If this proves difficult, you can also carry on down the road a little while where there’s more of a verge on the side of the road to park.